BlueTree242/JDAEventer/README.md

 - better management for all your listeners (well not really possible now)
 - Very easy to use, if you already use regular jda listeners switching isn't hard
 - Remove all listeners related to a listener class using its class
+- Use 1 Connection to your database per event, don't open a trillion connections!
 # How to integrate to your project

 The library is in alpha.
 There is no nexus server yet so we use jitpack for alpha.
 We